 4. Potamos beach

-Potamos is just 30 30-minute drive from Heraklion, but you can also take the bus that stops at Malia and just walk to Potamos beach.
+Potamos is about a 30-minute drive from Heraklion; you can also take the bus to Malia and walk over to Potamos beach.

 Best Hotels in Potamos Beach